BY571/DQN-Atari-Agents/README.md

 ## DQN-Atari-Agents
 Modularized training of different DQN Algorithms.

 This repository contains several Add-ons to the base DQN Algorithm.
 All versions can be trained from one script and include the option to train from raw pixel or ram digit data.
+Recently added multiprocessing to run several environments in parallel for faster training.

 Following DQN versions are included: